emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/learningRate.md

 <h3>

-Investigation in to extreme values (exploratory)
+Alternative outlier analysis
 </h3>

 <p>

-Given the discrepancy between the main and sensitivity analyses, we carried out an investigation into the properties of these ‘outlier’ particpants - to help interpret this result (as was done previously with the perseverative error outcome)
+Given the discrepancy between the main and sensitivity analyses, we carried out an investigation into the properties of these ‘outlier’ participants - to help interpret this result (as was done previously with the perseverative error outcome)
 </p>

 <details class="code-fold">